Irv Slifkin

-Irv L. Slifkin is an American film writer, critic and editor, known for his work with Movies Unlimited in Philadelphia, described as one of the "world's leading video retailers and publisher of the annual encyclopedic Movies Unlimited Video Catalog".
-Slifkin has taught film at Temple University and has contributed to the Los Angeles Times, the Philadelphia Inquirer, the Chicago Tribune, Empire, Entertainment Weekly and Delaware Valley Magazine as a film critic.
-Aside from contributing to Video Hound, Slifkin is also responsible for organizing Mondo Meyer, an event in Philadelphia celebrating the work of Russ Meyer.
+Irv L. Slifkin is an American film writer, critic, editor and educator.
+He is associated with Movies Unlimited, a Philadelphia-based home video retailer and publisher of the Movies Unlimited Video Catalog.
+Slifkin has taught film at Temple University and has contributed film criticism to the Los Angeles Times, The Philadelphia Inquirer, the Chicago Tribune, Empire, Entertainment Weekly and Delaware Valley Magazine.

+Career

+Slifkin has written about film for print and online publications and has contributed to VideoHound.
+He organized Mondo Meyer, a Philadelphia event celebrating the work of filmmaker Russ Meyer.

+Books and film work

-Slifkin is also the author of the books Groovy Movies: Far-Out Films of the Psychedelic Era (VisibleInk Press) and Filmadelphia: A Celebration of a City's Movies (Mid-Atlantic Press).
-He is also featured as an actor in the film Changing the Game (2012).
+Slifkin is the author of Groovy Movies: Far-Out Films of the Psychedelic Era, published by Visible Ink Press, and Filmadelphia: A Celebration of a City's Movies, published by Mid-Atlantic Press.
+He appeared as an actor in the film Changing the Game (2012).

-Slifkin also co-produced and co-wrote the three-part documentary "Time Warp: The Greatest Cult Films of All-Time," released in 2020.
+Slifkin co-produced and co-wrote the documentary series Time Warp: The Greatest Cult Films of All-Time, released in 2020, and Cold War on Ice: Flyers vs. Russia '75.